How To Get More Pinterest Followers in 10 Simple Steps

-If you own a website or blog you most likely already know how important it is to have a solid Pinterest marketing strategy to grow your traffic and business.
+If you create content and own a website or blog, you most likely already know how important it is to have a solid Pinterest marketing strategy to grow your traffic and business.
+Part of that strategy is growing your Pinterest followers.

 The Value of Pinterest: Stats

-- Pinterest is responsible for driving 73% of this website’s traffic and 77% of my lifestyle blog’s traffic
+• Pinterest is responsible for driving 73% of this website’s traffic and 77% of my lifestyle blog’s traffic

-- I currently gain approximately 250 to 350 Pinterest followers per month for my marketing services website (this site!) – follow me here
+• I currently gain approximately 250 to 350 Pinterest followers per month for my marketing services website (this site!) – follow me here

-- I also average 800 to 1200 Pinterest followers per month on my other Pinterest account
+• I also average 800 to 1200 Pinterest followers per month on my other Pinterest account

 In addition to the metrics above, what makes Pinterest stand apart from any other social media network is the lifespan of its content.

-The average lifespan of a pin is 3 months, although can be well over 1 year+ for extremely high performing pins.
-Compare this to Facebook at 5 or 6 hours, Twiter at 18 minutes and Instagram 48 hours, you can see why Pinterest can make such a massive impact to your website traffic and business.
+Compare this to Facebook at 5 or 6 hours, X at 18 minutes and Instagram and 1 to 2 days, you can see why Pinterest can make such a massive impact to your website traffic and business.

 Now that we understand the value of Pinterest, let’s talk about how to grow your followers.